juhahinkula/reactwasm/README.md

 # React & WebAssembly (using Rust)

 React app that calculates nth Fibonacci number.
 The calculation is done using the web assembly and written in Rust.
-The javascript binding is implemented using the wasm bingen (https://github.com/rustwasm/wasm-bindgen).

 ## How to run this example
 - Clone the repository and run the app: `npm start`.